Recommendations

 Closure Date:

-9 We recommended the Seattle VA Regional Office Director implement a training plan to ensure all status updates on inquiries are made part of the electronic records, and monitor the effectiveness of that training.
+3 We recommended that the Wilmington VA Regional Office Director implement a plan to ensure management provides a consistent quality review process which addresses all elements required when establishing claims in the electronic record and monitor the effectiveness of that plan.

 Closure Date: